mcfnord/cem/src/sforce.md

 code of the caller, and other clever, useful stuff.
 The browser-based UI for this tool was garbage.
 A team answered calls all day about the browser app's snafus and quirks.
-I was given very broad authority to upgrade the app's documentation.
+I was given broad authority to upgrade the app's documentation.
 I designed a Markdown-based platform that let me publish easily to both PDF and a browse-able hierarchy of HTML.
 I made sure my design let anyone get a URL to a specific page and section in the content.
-The final publication might have been 300 pages, including newbie walkthroughs, nitty-gritty details, magic tricks, and developer APIs.
-I voraciously studied app features and failings, using bug reports, historical design docs, source code, and logs of incoming email support incidents.
+The final publication might have been 300 pages, including newbie walkthroughs, nitty-gritty details, magic tricks, and developer API.
+I methodically  studied app features and failings, using bug reports, design docs, source code, and logs of incoming email support incidents.
 When I was done, the team taking customer calls could send back a URL!
 They didn't have to hold the caller's hand, because my